Pauline and Bill Kombol, summer 1972, photo by Barry Kombol

 A storm broke loose in Einstein’s mind after realizing that time elapsed at different rates depending upon how fast the observer moves through space.
 Upon arriving at his theory, Einstein insisted that he’d tapped into ‘God’s thoughts.’

-The Bern clock tower with Einstein’s thought experiment briefly explained.
+The Bern clock tower, with Einstein’s thought experiment, is briefly explained.

-As for my thoughts, I’d grown lonesome and figured my current life experiment hadn’t produced satisfactory results.
-Cashing unemployment checks, alone at movies, reading books, and endless beach walks are interesting diversions, but not the foundation of a gainful life.
-Volunteering at the food co-op for an hour or so, reminded me how much I enjoyed working with others.
+As for my thoughts, I’d grown lonesome and figured this current life experiment hadn’t produced satisfactory results.
+Cashing unemployment checks, alone at a movie theater, reading books, and endless beach walks are interesting diversions, but not the foundation for a gainful life.
+Volunteering at the food co-op for an hour or so reminded me how much I enjoyed working with others.
 My months of seclusion needed to end, so I packed my bag and rode my motorcycle home, arriving the week before Thanksgiving.

 Bill Wheeler, Bill Kombol, Keith Hanson, late November 1975 standing in front of the Lincoln Continental in the Kombol family driveway at 1737 Franklin Street.

-On Friday morning, Mom captured our mid-70s fashion with several photos in the driveway.
+On Friday morning, November 28, 1975, Mom captured our mid-70s fashion with several photos in the driveway.
 For most of the trip, I sat in the back seat while Keith and Wheels traded driving duties.
 On that first day, we traveled all night through a snowstorm to Reno, arriving Saturday morning to a cheap breakfast and games of Keno.
 There we played blackjack and roulette, then tested our luck with dice.
-Wheels and I stayed out very late only to be awakened abruptly Sunday morning after Keith, a fan since his North Dakota day turned on the Vikings game.
+Wheels and I stayed out very late, only to be awakened abruptly Sunday morning when Keith, a fan since his North Dakota days, turned on the Vikings game.

-Back home, I hung out with Wayne Podolak who was similarly out of college and unemployed.
-That December we played tennis on the Junior High courts during which we hatched a plan for a long trip to Hawaii in spring.
+Back home, I hung out with Wayne Podolak, who was similarly out of college and unemployed.
+That December, we played tennis on the Junior High courts, during which we hatched a plan for a long trip to Hawaii in the spring.

-At the time poetry seemed the best way to convey thoughts and feelings I couldn’t fully articulate.
+At the time, poetry seemed the best way to convey thoughts and feelings I couldn’t yet fully articulate.
 There in the warmth of my childhood bedroom on a fog-bound day with Christmas fast approaching, I penned the first draft of a poem initially called “Beaming.”

 A Single Moment Captured